The Hundred - men's preview: Will Southern Brave retain the title or will there be a new name on trophy?

 Bowling-wise, no one managed to reach double figures for wickets last season - Qais Ahmad topped out with eight.
 There is no Qais this year for Fire but his fellow Afghanistan spinner, 17-year-old Noor Ahmad, has been signed, as has 19-year-old Pakistan quick Naseem Shah, who is the youngest bowler to take a Test match hat-trick, doing so aged 16 in 2020.
 Australia leg-spinner Adam Zampa also looks a shrewd acquisition.

 Prospects for this season: Fire will hope to better last season's second-bottom finish, during which they slipped to five successive defeats once Bairstow linked up with England.
-Any improvement could hinge on whether they have the bowling firepower, an aspect of their game that will take a hit when Zampa goes on international duty.
+Bairstow's absence from the batting line-up will once again be keenly felt, while it will be interesting to see whether Fire have the bowling firepower, an aspect of their game that will take a hit when Zampa departs for international duty.

 Tickets for The Hundred are selling fast!
 If you want to be part of the action, go to thehundred.com/tickets